Githubuser102234/NoteShare/README.md

 - 🌍 **Public Access**
   Shared notes can be viewed by **anyone**, whether logged in or not.

+- 💬 **Comment on Notes**
+ Logged in users can leave comments on shared notes to discuss or give feedback.

+- 🚩 **Report Notes**
+  Notes can be reported if they violate the [Community Guidelines](https://githubuser102234.github.io/NoteShare/Communityguidelines).

 - 📎 **Link Options**
   - 📄 View the note in a clean interface
   - 🧾 View the raw (plain text) version